RainBoltz/tsai-analyzer/README.md

 # Tsai Analyzer

+Only for Linux currently.
-Wiki Analyzer, developed it just for a fun, so this is still dirty codes.
+Chinese Wiki Analyzer, developed it just for a fun, so these are still dirty codes.

 ### Python Requirements
   - numpy (with MKL)